 Dinner at Sidreria Petritegi

 So after our lesson, we went to our table in the restaurant section of the cider house, because it was time for some food.
 It felt like an indoor beer garden since most of the seating is benches.
 I didn’t know what to expect for the food here because I figured the real reason people come to the cider houses is for the cider.
 However, the food was really really good and you got plenty.
 Everything is served family style with long baguettes.
 Our first course was chorizo which was pretty tasty.
-In between each course, we would go back to the cellar to enjoy more cider.
+In between each course, we would go back to the cellar to enjoy more of the San Sebastian cider.
 Our next course was an omelette, which was also delicious.
 Then more cider of course.

 The next course was cod and peppers, which is a very traditional dish in the area.
 Then we had steak, which was served cut up sort of like Peter Lugers in NY.
 The steak was cooked medium and had great flavor, no need for sauce.
 Finally, we ended the meal with cheese and quince.
 It really was a lot of food.